PatrykKawecki/CurrencyConverter/README.md

 How to run the project:

-1. Clone repo and build the solution
+1. Clone repo, build the solution and start debugging.
-2. Download ZIP, run solution and build the project.
+2. Download ZIP, Extract zip file to disk, run solution, build the project and start debugging.